SCBee/BeeDO/README.md

 #### This project is no longer supported.

-#### I have decided to make this a learning experience for those that are interested in the project so I will be updating the files over time to describe what is happening and why.
+#### I have decided to make this a learning experience for those that are interested in the project so I will be updating the files over time to include descriptive comments

+#### As of 2021 - Added descriptive comments on most of program's functionality